FurkanGozukara/Stable-Diffusion/Midjourney-Level-Realism.md

 ### Some positive prompts

 ```
 Masterful, high-resolution full-body photograph of an (ohwx man:1.1), stylishly donning sunglasses.
-With (cinematic grading:1.3) and (dynamic lighting:1.4), this image should capture the subject's charm and charisma in a movie-like atmosphere."
+With (cinematic grading:1.3) and (dynamic lighting:1.4), this image should capture the subject's charm and charisma in a movie-like atmosphere

-"8K, ultra-detailed full-body shot of an (ohwx man:1.1), confidently wearing sunglasses.
-Enhanced with (cinematic grading:1.3) and (artistic lighting:1.4), the image should portray the subject as a captivating character in a modern film."
+8K, ultra-detailed full-body shot of an (ohwx man:1.1), confidently wearing sunglasses.
+Enhanced with (cinematic grading:1.3) and (artistic lighting:1.4), the image should portray the subject as a captivating character in a modern film

-"Cinematic, full-body photograph of an (ohwx man:1.1), adorned in sunglasses.
-With a (filmic color grading:1.3) and (dramatic lighting:1.4), the image should encapsulate the subject's strong persona and create a narrative akin to a cinematic masterpiece."
+Cinematic, full-body photograph of an (ohwx man:1.1), adorned in sunglasses.
+With a (filmic color grading:1.3) and (dramatic lighting:1.4), the image should encapsulate the subject's strong persona and create a narrative akin to a cinematic masterpiece

-"High-definition, full-body photograph of an (ohwx man:1.1), featuring stylish sunglasses.
-Utilizing (cinematic color grading:1.3) and (moody lighting:1.4), the image should depict the subject as a compelling character in a story yet to unfold."
+High-definition, full-body photograph of an (ohwx man:1.1), featuring stylish sunglasses.
+Utilizing (cinematic color grading:1.3) and (moody lighting:1.4), the image should depict the subject as a compelling character in a story yet to unfold

-"A trending Instagram-worthy, 8K full-body photograph of an (ohwx man:1.1).
-(Lifestyle:1.3), (modern chic:1.4), the image should showcase the subject in a candid and stylish pose that exudes confidence and charisma."
+A trending Instagram-worthy, 8K full-body photograph of an (ohwx man:1.1).
+(Lifestyle:1.3), (modern chic:1.4), the image should showcase the subject in a candid and stylish pose that exudes confidence and charisma

-"High-resolution, full-body photograph of an (ohwx man:1.1) suitable for a popular Instagram post.
-(Fashion-forward:1.3), (urban backdrop:1.4), capturing the contemporary and vibrant energy of Instagram's aesthetics."
+High-resolution, full-body photograph of an (ohwx man:1.1) suitable for a popular Instagram post.
+(Fashion-forward:1.3), (urban backdrop:1.4), capturing the contemporary and vibrant energy of Instagram's aesthetics

-"Full-body, 8K photograph of an (ohwx man:1.1) in an Instagram-optimized setting.
-(Casual chic:1.3), (lifestyle blogger:1.4), the image should feature a striking pose that highlights the subject's personality and style."
+Full-body, 8K photograph of an (ohwx man:1.1) in an Instagram-optimized setting.
+(Casual chic:1.3), (lifestyle blogger:1.4), the image should feature a striking pose that highlights the subject's personality and style

-"8K Instagram-style full-body shot of an (ohwx man:1.1).
-(Street style:1.3), (contemporary urban setting:1.4), the image should convey a casual yet fashionable atmosphere, with a strong emphasis on modern trends."
+8K Instagram-style full-body shot of an (ohwx man:1.1).
+(Street style:1.3), (contemporary urban setting:1.4), the image should convey a casual yet fashionable atmosphere, with a strong emphasis on modern trends

-"Eye-catching, full-body Instagram post of an (ohwx man:1.1).
-(Lifestyle influencer:1.3), (high-fashion:1.4), the photograph should depict the subject in a dynamic urban environment, presenting a look that is on-trend and compelling."
+Eye-catching, full-body Instagram post of an (ohwx man:1.1).
+(Lifestyle influencer:1.3), (high-fashion:1.4), the photograph should depict the subject in a dynamic urban environment, presenting a look that is on-trend and compelling
 ```

 ### DeepFace Tutorial Video